-In this blog post, Pierre Vanderfeesten, Product Marketer at iWelcome, elaborates on the rising need for consent lifecycle management capabilities on top of an organisation’s running Identity & Access Management solution.
+In this blog post, Pierre Vanderfeesten, Product Marketer at iWelcome, elaborates on the rising need for consent lifecycle management capabilities on top of an organisation’s running Consumer Identity & Access Management (CIAM) solution.

 Customer journey-wise, most organisations tend to focus on two aspects: offer ease of use and create trust.
 To facilitate consent and retention features, they need to redesign their journeys and incorporate opportunities for consumers to actively enter into conversation with their organisation, also known as ‘dialogue design’.
 In my opinion, the winners here will be those creating an experience that resemble the in-store experience.

-To facilitate these customer journey demands, it is first and foremost important to run a proper Consumer IAM solution.
+To facilitate these customer journey demands, it is first and foremost important to run a proper CIAM solution.
 This allows organisations to manage consumer data in such a way that it is gathered and processed gradually and smoothly.
-Doesn’t your organisation have a Consumer IAM in place or would you like to replace your current solutions?
+Doesn’t your organisation have a CIAM in place or would you like to replace your current solutions?
 Feel free to read our blog post on the differences between Classic IAM and Consumer IAM or check out the remainder of our website.

-Problem: most Consumer IAM solutions lack the right consent capabilities
+Problem: most CIAM solutions lack the right consent capabilities

 OK, let’s now assume your organisation has a Consumer IAM solution in place.
 Reality today is that most of these solutions lack the right capabilities for managing consent and preference settings nor have the ability to link these consent and preferences to the different types of data that this consent is applicable to.